mootools/mootools-core/Docs/Element/Element.Event.md

 Element Method: addEvents {#Element:addEvents}
 ----------------------------------------------

-The same as [Element.addEvent](#Element:addEvent), but accepts an object and add multiple events at once.
+The same as [Element:addEvent](#Element:addEvent), but accepts an object and add multiple events at once.

 ###	Syntax: